TD-Community/TDVersionExplorer/README.md

 - KEEP ORIGINAL options

-For TD version, outline format and encoding the option KEEP ORIGINAL is available.<br />
+For TD version, outline format and encoding the option KEEP ORIGINAL is available.<br/>
 This will mean that the destination file will take the same attribute as the original.
-So for example, KEEP ORIGINAL for outline format will mean that if a source is saved in TEXT format, the destination file will also be in TEXT format.<br />
+So for example, KEEP ORIGINAL for outline format will mean that if a source is saved in TEXT format, the destination file will also be in TEXT format.<br/>
 This option gives the opportinity to convert multiple files from one TD version to another but keeing the original format or encoding.

 ### Limitations

-Because TDVersionExplorer uses the original TD CDK's, it will encounter the same issues which might occur when converting manually.<br />
+Because TDVersionExplorer uses the original TD CDK's, it will encounter the same issues which might occur when converting manually.<br/>
 Currupted sources may crash the conversion process.
-When the TD IDE is unable to load a source, TDVersionExplorer will not either.<br />
+When the TD IDE is unable to load a source, TDVersionExplorer will not either.<br/>

-To avoid TDVersionExplorer crashing, the actiual conversion using the CDK is done by a separate process (TDVersionConverter.exe).<br />
+To avoid TDVersionExplorer crashing, the actiual conversion using the CDK is done by a separate process (TDVersionConverter.exe).<br/>
 Each TD version will have it's own instance of this process running.
-So when it crashes, the main application will not crash but restart the process when needed.<br />
+So when it crashes, the main application will not crash but restart the process when needed.<br/>
-This separate process is also needed because TDVersionExplorer is unable to load multiple TD CDK's at once in the same process.<br />
+This separate process is also needed because TDVersionExplorer is unable to load multiple TD CDK's at once in the same process.<br/>

 At this time only x86 sources can be converted.
 No support (yet) to convert between NORMAL x64 format and NORMAL x86 format.